mbaeumer/mbaeumer.github.io/_posts/2017-06-11-python-warmup.markdown

 ## Writing a test case
 Usually, Python is not strictly object-oriented.
 Test cases however are implemented as classes.<br/>
-The following is a test class that contain a test case for the sum function above:<br/>
+The following is a test class that contains a test case for the sum function above:<br/>
 {% highlight python %}
 import unittest
 from sum_function import sum